An ordering for the strength of functional dependence: Introduction and main results

 \section{Introduction and main results}

-In recent years, a large body of statistical literature has focused on dependence measures taking values in \([0,1]\), where \(0\) characterizes independence, and \(1\) perfect functional dependence.
-A prominent example is Chatterjee's rank correlation \cite{chatterjee2021,chatterjee2020} defined in Equation \eqref{Tuniv} below.
-While this measure gained popularity due to its fast nearest-neighbor–based estimator, it is also theoretically appealing due to further remarkable properties: it satisfies information monotonicity and characterizes conditional independence, enabling important applications such as model-free variable selection; see \cite{chatterjee2023} for a survey.
-An open question concerns the identification of a dependence order that underlies the above type of dependence measures and describes their behavior across various models.
+A fundamental problem in regression analysis is to predict a response \(Y\) given a random vector \(\XX\) of input variables.
+To construct parsimonious models, it is important to identify the relevant predictors.
+Recent literature has focused on model-free variable selection methods based on novel dependence measures \(\kappa(Y,\XX)\) with the following remarkable properties \cite{Azadkia-2025,chatterjee2023,deb2020b,strothmann2022,wiesel2022}: \(\kappa(Y,\XX)\) takes values in \([0,1]\), where \(0\) characterizes independence of \(Y\) and \(\XX\) (\emph{zero-independence}), and \(1\) characterizes perfect dependence of \(Y\) on \(\XX\) (\emph{max-functionality}), i.e., there exists a measurable function \(f\) such that \(Y = f(\XX)\) almost surely.
+Moreover, \(\kappa\) satisfies information monotonicity, that is, \(\kappa(Y,\XX)\leq \kappa(Y,(\XX,\ZZ))\), and it characterizes conditional independence in the sense that \(\kappa(Y,\XX) = \kappa(Y,(\XX,\ZZ))\) if and only if \(Y\) and \(\ZZ\) are conditionally independent given \(\XX\).
+A prominent example is Chatterjee's rank correlation \(\xi\) defined in Equation \eqref{Tuniv} below.
+While the values \(0\) and \(1\) have a clear interpretation, the intermediate values remain elusive.
+An open question concerns the identification of a dependence order that underlies the above type of dependence measures and ranks their values across various models.
 In this paper, we fill this gap by introducing a new dependence order that allows us to answer the following question in the affirmative.

+Is there a dependence order that \begin{itemize} \item characterizes independence through its minimal elements and perfect (functional) dependence through its maximal elements, \item satisfies information monotonicity and characterizes conditional independence, \item underlies Chatterjee's rank correlation and related dependence measures, \item has a simple and interpretable form, \item can be verified in a variety of models, and \item applies to a large class of distributions? \end{itemize}